mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 verify the order in which `dotnet` checks sources during install.
 This is defined in the `nuget.config` file.

-Install the latest version of a package by using this command:
+Install the latest version of a package by running this command:

 ```shell
 dotnet add package <package_id> \